 How to locate the P6 (Neiguan) point

-- Place three fingers of the opposite hand across the wrist, just below the wrist crease.
+Take your other hand and lay three fingers across your wrist, starting just below the crease.

 Step-by-step guide to applying pressure